Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Does All Platinum Bullion Have a Hallmark?

 How To Check Platinum for Hallmarks and Purity?
+Is Platinum Stamped in a Visible Place?

 What is 999 Hallmark on Platinum?

-Meaning people wishing to open a platinum IRA account would be able to add 999 platinum coins and bars to their account.
+People wishing to open a platinum IRA account would be able to add 999 platinum coins and bars to their account.

 What is 950 Hallmark on Platinum?

-950 platinum is primarily used in jewelry, particularly for rings and other high-end pieces.
+950 platinum is primarily used in jewelry, particularly for modern rings and other high-end pieces.
 It’s also used in some types of watches.

 Does Platinum 900 Have its Own Hallmark?